e-kwsm/rdkit/Contrib/LEF/README.txt

-This directory contains scripts for carrying out the calculations and analyis from the publications:
+This directory contains scripts for carrying out the calculations and analysis from the publications:

 1) A. Vulpetti, U. Hommel, G. Landrum, R. Lewis and C. Dalvit, "Design and NMR-based screening of LEF, a library of chemical fragments with different Local Environment of Fluorine" J. Am.
 Chem.
 Soc.
 131 (2009) 12949-12959. https://doi.org/10.1021/ja905207t